UMR-CNRM/snowtools/doc/source/hpc/hpc-index.rst

 .. toctree::
    :maxdepth: 1

-   Developing new functionalities for MF HPC <developers.rst>
+   Developing new functionalities for MF HPC <developpers.rst>